lightscapevr/website/markdown/getting-started.md

   Windows Mixed Realities headsets work, but they are not officially supported.
   Meta Quest 1 requires an older version of VR Sketch (or using Meta Quest Link).
 * VR controllers: they usually come with the headset, but Vive/Index headsets support mixing controllers and using non-standard ones, like the Logitech VR Ink.
 * Software: SketchUp 2017 to 2024 are currently supported.
 (We are considering adding a standalone version that works without SketchUp.
-SketchUp 2017 Make is free; see our <a href="faqs.html">FAQ</a> about SketchUp 2017.)
+SketchUp 2017 Make is free; see our <a href="faqs.html">FAQ</a> about SketchUp 2017.
+Sketchup 2024 requires VR Sketch 21 or later.)

 Mac:

 * Meta Quest 2, 3 or Pro, or Pico Neo 3.
 (As of 2024, OS X and tethered VR headsets are not working well together in general.)
 * SketchUp 2017 to 2024.
-(Sketchup 2017-2019 are not well tested and use an experimental mode for editing components.)
+(Sketchup 2017-2019 are not well tested and use an experimental mode for editing components.
+Sketchup 2024 requires VR Sketch 21 or later.)

 *See our separate documentation pages <a href="docs-getting-started-quest.html">for the Meta Quest</a> or
 <a href="docs-getting-started-piconeo.html">for the Pico Neo 3</a> headsets.*